 On 12/19/13 23:16, Michael S. Tsirkin wrote:

-I suspect we need to init more devices, but I need to look some
+I suspect we need to init more devices, but I need to

 more into this.
 Basically whatever OS does not restore, we have to.

 I don't think that implication is necessarily true.
 Just because neither

 restores some device state currently doesn't imply the firmware should